mephas/tteICE/README.md

 ## Installation

-You can install the development version of ICHe9r1 from GitHub with:
+You can install the development version of “tteICE” from GitHub with:

 ``` r
 # install.packages("pak")